ChimeHQ/SwiftLSPClient/README.md

 ## Supported Features

-The LSP [specification](https://microsoft.github.io/language-server-protocol/specification_) is large, and this library currently does not implement it all.
+The LSP [specification](https://microsoft.github.io/language-server-protocol/specification) is large, and this library currently does not implement it all.
 Initialization, text synchronization, hover, and completions are supported.
 Additionally, the types defined should work correctly for servers that are written to a spec older than the current version (3.0).

-## Installation
+## Integration

 ### Carthage